 Skills for career development

 Organisations increasingly value IT teams with skills relevant to wider business in addition to technical ability.
-This joint honours degree enables you to develop specialist knowledge and understanding in computing and IT, and to combine these with expertise in an additional discipline.
-Depending on your choice of second subject – business, design, mathematics, applied psychology or statistics – you’ll have a unique and focused skills set that will enhance your existing career and put you in a strong position in the jobs market, which increasingly depends on computing technologies across all sectors.
-You’ll also develop important transferable skills such as teamwork, time management, numeracy, analysis and problem solving.
+This joint honours degree enables you to develop specialist knowledge and understanding in computing and IT and to combine these with expertise in an additional discipline.
+Depending on your choice of the second subject – business, design, mathematics, applied psychology or statistics – you’ll have unique and focused skills set that will enhance your existing career and put you in a strong position in the jobs market, which increasingly depends on computing technologies across all sectors.
+You’ll also develop important transferable skills such as teamwork, time management, numeracy, analysis and problem-solving.